The University of Texas at Austin

 spectral factorization and Wiener filtering; state-space structure and Kalman

-algorithms; LMS and RLS adaptive filters; Bayesian filtering; Markov chain
+filters; LMS and RLS adaptive filters; Markov chain Monte

 - Course outline (tentative):